 The majority of farmers had medium scientific orientation (61.00%), per cent respondents were in the medium economic motivation (41.50%) and medium knowledge (59.50%) about vegetable cultivation.

-1.2 Constraints Examined By Vegetable Growers During Adoption of Scientific Vegetable Production Technology
+1.2 Constraints Examined By Vegetable Growers During the Adoption of Scientific Vegetable Production Technology

-Constraints Associate with Technical Aspect
+Constraints Associated with Technical Aspect

-Analyzing the data presented in Table 2, it was determined that the most important technical constraints faced by the vegetable growers were lack scientific understanding of the package and its procedures (87.00 %), followed by lack of training Programme (72.50%), lack of information regarding conserving of natural resources (67.50%), poor farm mechanization (65.00%), lack of Suitable local specific technology (62.50%), insufficient knowledge about post-harvest management (57.50%), inadequate knowledge regarding integrated nutrient management (56.00%) inadequate knowledge about integrated plant protection management (55.00%).
+Analyzing the data presented in Table 2, it was determined that the most important technical constraints faced by the vegetable growers were lack of scientific understanding of the package and its procedures (87.00 %), followed by lack of training Programme (72.50%), lack of information regarding conserving of natural resources (67.50%), poor farm mechanization (65.00%), lack of suitable local specific technology (62.50%), insufficient knowledge about post-harvest management (57.50%), inadequate knowledge regarding integrated nutrient management (56.00%) and inadequate knowledge about integrated plant protection management (55.00%).

-Constraints Associate with Socio Economic Aspect
+Constraints Associated with Socio-Economic Aspect

-Regarding socioeconomic factors, the main constraints mentioned by vegetable farmers were lack of knowledge about newer technologies and less exposure to the media (80.50%), followed by unreliable information source (70.50%), high costs for seeds and other inputs (68.00%), less purchasing power of the vegetable growers (66.00%), Lack of abilities for entrepreneurship (65.00%), poor inventiveness (60.50%), Lack of motivation for success (56.50%), lack of education (54.50%) and shortage of good cultivable land (54.50).
+Regarding socioeconomic factors, the main constraints mentioned by vegetable farmers were lack of knowledge about newer technologies and less exposure to the media (80.50%), followed by unreliable information source (70.50%), high costs for seeds and other inputs (68.00%), less purchasing power of the vegetable growers (66.00%), lack of abilities for entrepreneurship (65.00%), poor inventiveness (60.50%), lack of motivation for success (56.50%), lack of education (54.50%) and shortage of good cultivable land (54.50%).

 Table- 2 Constraints examined by vegetable growers during adoption of scientific vegetable production technology-(n=200)